 Defoe’s narrative dramatized the actual measures taken by the city of London in 1665 in forcing all infected victims to be locked in their homes with their families, even [if] they weren’t sick, and this edict “had very great inconveniences in it, and some that were very tragical,” Defoe writes, “but it was authorized by a law, it had the public good in view as the end chiefly aimed at, and all the private injuries that were done by the putting it in execution must be put to the account of the public benefit.”
 Another chronicler of the Great Plague of London was Dr. Nathaniel Hodges, who stayed behind when most wealthy and connected Londoners high-tailed it to the English countryside, he kept his usual office hours in the morning (with doctor’s visits to his patient’s homes afternoon to early evening), then he’d go home for dinner, he’d pop a ‘lozenge’ into his mouth and wash it down with some fortified wine and sleep like a baby until the next day in the trenches of plague-ridden London.
 The brave doctor kept a medical journal of the effects of the plague on the human body called Loimologia that was a clear and topical study of the deadly disease, reported from the front-lines (with the limited scientific knowledge available at the time), yet this was the second great ‘wave’ of the bubonic plague in England and the good doctor had some knowledge of the disease, with dozens of ‘wavelets’ rippling death through the terrified British population for centuries from 1344 when the plague first swept across England until the last big wave hit in 1855, The Great Plague of London in 1665 had ‘only’ 100,000 dead and that represented ‘only’ about 2% of the population, but the fear and disruption to British society was similar to the original bubonic plague and Dr. Hodges used what paltry information he had available to him and worked through his fears and lived to tell us all about it.
 Twice, Dr. Hodges thought he had caught the dreaded disease but twice, he took extra ‘lozenges’ and an extra glass of sack wine and was fine and dandy after a good sleep, showing up for work day after day during the crisis.
 He would be honored by the City of London for his bravery and dedication to his patients, yet he also died penniless because who wants to go to a plague doctor when everybody’s back to good health again?

 Ben Franklin loved aphorisms as I do, preserved for history in his best-selling Poor Richard’s Almanack, an annual edition which ran continually from 1732 to 1758, really the first popular blockbuster magazine in Colonial America, born in the North End of Boston, Franklin made his name in the ‘City of Brotherly Love,’ Philadelphia.
 A scientist before there was really a name for one, Franklin was a polymath with an uncommon common sense — our own American Renaissance Man.
-He was a brilliant and witty genius of many talents, chief among them science and journalism and he earned his trade in a family of workingmen, his father Josiah Franklin’s immigrant father was a chandler, textile dyer and blacksmith and Ben’s older brother, James Franklin was a printer.
+He was a brilliant and witty genius of many talents, chief among them science and journalism and he earned his trade in a family of workingmen, his grandfather was a chandler, textile dyer and blacksmith and Ben’s older brother, James Franklin was a printer.
 Josiah Franklin insisted that each of his sons learn a trade yet the elder Franklin’s dreams of the young Benjamin becoming a minister were shattered when he found young Ben’s French porn collection under his mattress (joke) yet it was abundantly clear that ‘Ol Ben was too much of an iconoclast to settle into staid Church life and he would famously follow his brother James into the printing business.
 The first big story to launch the Franklin media empire was delivered directly to their front door on April 22, 1721 when a British schooner with a rumor of smallpox on board was reported as being quarantined in Boston Harbor.

 The first great epidemic in America, after a series of seven separate epidemics before, the virus smallpox, or Variola major (as opposed to Variola minor) killed generations of victims overseas before a British swabby came down with the dreaded pox on a ship bound for the Commonwealth.
 The local government of Boston, then also headed by one of the only true ‘physicians’ in Colonial America, acted with due diligence and extreme caution, quarantining the entire ship on the remote 100-acre Spectacle Island in the harbor, separating the one clearly infected victim from the rest of the other randy British sailors, who couldn’t be contained on the fairly large island and spilled into the streets and pubs of Colonial Boston.
 This provided the first identifiable vector to the worst outbreak since the Native American population of the Americas were wiped out by a similar epidemic one hundred years before.
 Zabdiel Boyleston was the only other physician in America (there were no medical schools then) willing to risk it all on Cotton Mather’s crazy plan to ‘inoculate’ the fine citizens of Boston, Massachusetts.